mevanmanilka83/snap-core/README.md

 - 📝 Add and style text overlays to make your thumbnails pop
 - 🔒 100% privacy — all editing happens locally in your browser

+## 🛠️ How to Use

+1. **Upload Your Media**
+   - Click “Upload” to select an image or video from your device.

+2. **Remove the Background**
+   - Use the “Remove Background” button to instantly erase backgrounds with AI.

+3. **Edit & Enhance**
+   - Apply filters and adjustments to improve your image or video frame.
+   - Add and customize text overlays to make your thumbnail stand out.

+4. **Preview Your Thumbnail**
+   - See real-time previews as you edit.

+5. **Download**
+   - Click “Download” to save your finished thumbnail to your device.

 ## Project Structure

 ```